umams2002/datafun-02-functions/README.md

 Fork this repo into your GitHub account.

-## Task 2 - Clone Your Repo
+## Task 2 - Clone Your Forked Repo

-Clone your new repo down to your machine.
+Using VS Code or Git Bash, clone the forked repository to your local machine.

-## Task 3 - Open the Project Locally
+## Task 3 -  Open the Repo in VS Code

-Open the project in VS Code.
+Ensure the cloned repository is opened in VS Code.
+If not, launch VS Code and open the project folder.